MansiGit/MansiGit.gihub.io/README.md

 ### Check out my website - https://mansigit.github.io
-Few new interesting i learnt while developing this portfolio website:
+Few new interesting things I learnt while developing this portfolio website:

 ## Contact form
 An easy way to receive notifications when someone submits a message without having to set up your own server-side code or configure an SMTP service.
 It provides a simple and secure way to handle form submissions by proxying the form data to your email address.
 It eliminates the need to write backend code or set up a server, making it an easy and hassle-free way to add a contact form to your website.